Nuno0123/Challenge-Three/README.md

 * THEN the password is either displayed in an alert or written to the page

 ## Work Completed
+* made variables within javascript to include upper and lower case letter, a numberic values of 0 - 9, and finally special charaters

 ## Website